mlubinsky/mlubinsky.github.com/pg/pg_sql.md

 ALTER SEQUENCE tablename_colname_seq RESTART WITH 52;
 SELECT setval('tablename_colname_seq', (SELECT max(colname) FROM tablename));
 ```
-If you do noit know the seq name then use this:
+If you do not know the seq name then use this:
 ```
 SELECT setval(pg_get_serial_sequence('tbl', 'tbl_id'), max(tbl_id)) FROM tbl;
 ```